End of Ethiopia conflict coming within reach, says PM - RFI

 "Operations will cease as soon as the criminal junta is disarmed, legitimate administration in the region restored, and fugitives apprehended & brought to justice -- all of them rapidly coming within reach," he posted on Twitter.

+But Moussa Faki Mahamat, chairman of the African Union Commission, said the fighting must stop and urgent dialogue was needed "to seek a peaceful solution in the interests of the country".

+"The Chairperson appeals for the immediate cessation of hostilities and calls on parties to respect human rights and ensure the protection of civilians," he said in a statement, offering the full support of the 55-member bloc for an Ethiopian-led resolution.

-State media reported earlier on Tuesday that the Ethiopian military had "completely captured" the airport in the northwest town of Humera, close to the border with Sudan and Eritrea.
+State media reported earlier on Tuesday that the Ethiopian military had "completely captured" an airport about 60 kilometres (35 miles) from the northwest town of Humera, close to the border with Sudan and Eritrea.

 But the TPLF-controlled Tigray Mass Media Agency said Humera's population was "undertaking its normal peaceful activity" and that "information being disseminated by fascist Abiy Ahmed is far from the truth".